bbtgnn/superforms-files-missing-error-demo/README.md

 npm run dev
 ```

+1. Open the browser
+2. Upload the images found in `src/routes/test_files`
-Then check the console logs.
+3. Check the console logs.

 ---